-Hyatt has entered in a franchise agreement to debut the Destination by Hyatt brand in Italy.
-Specifically, the 76-room 7Pines Sardinia will be opening in July 2022 (currently the hotel is accepting reservations as of July 16, 2022).
-This will be the second 7Pines property, after 7Pines Ibiza.
+The 76-room 7Pines Sardinia has opened as of August 2022, thanks to Hyatt entering into a franchise agreement to debut the Destination by Hyatt brand in Italy.
+This is the second 7Pines property, after 7Pines Ibiza.

-The resort will feature three restaurants and three bars, two pools, a spa and wellness center, and a private beach and pier with a beach club.
-It also overlooks the archipelago of La Maddalena, and should feature beautiful sunset views.
+The resort features three restaurants and three bars, two pools, a spa and wellness center, and a private beach and pier with a beach club.
+It also overlooks the archipelago of La Maddalena, with beautiful sunset views.

-The renderings of 7Pines Sardinia certainly look nice, and it appears that this might be an excellent property.
+The renderings of 7Pines Sardinia certainly look nice, and it appears that this should be an excellent property.

 Okay, I’m not making this place sound very appealing, am I? 😉 Anyway, years ago I reviewed two of the Marriott Luxury Collection properties in Porto Cervo — Hotel Cala di Volpe and Hotel Romazzino.
 So if you’d like to get a sense of what it’s like, check those out.